The Evolving Tides of Shark Tank: A Past the Waves

 - Ring: Rejected on Shark Tank, the video doorbell company later sold to Amazon for over $1 billion.

-What Makes a Esoteric Superhero?
+What Makes a Secret Superhero?

 - A more Adaptive Model: Bounce back stronger after rejection.